 University instructors in North Carolina

-Representatives of local professional associations or non-profit organizations that promote foreign language teaching in North Carolina
+Representatives of local professional associations or non-profit organizations that promote world language teaching in North Carolina

-The following projects that contribute to the promotion of foreign language education in North Carolina:
+The following projects that contribute to the promotion of world language education in North Carolina:

-Enhancement of students’ foreign language proficiency and cultural competency
+Enhancement of students’ world language proficiency and cultural competency

 Professional development for teachers

-Others projects that promote foreign language teaching and learning
+Others projects that promote world language teaching and learning

 An applicant may request funding only once each school year.